Modelling Large Dimensional Datasets with Markov Switching Factor Models: Introduction

-Most importantly, we achieve our goal by exploiting the well known property that a factor model with neglected discrete regime changes admits an equivalent representation with a higher number of factors: see, e.g., the discussions in \cite{Breitung_Eickmeier_2011_JoE}, \cite{BCF18}, and \citet{duan2022quasi}, in the case of structural breaks.
-We use this property to estimate the latent factors by means of Principal Component Analysis (PCA) applied to the linear representation.
+We obtain our theoretical results by exploiting the well known property that a factor model with neglected discrete regime changes admits an equivalent representation with a higher number of factors: for example, see the discussions in \cite{Breitung_Eickmeier_2011_JoE}, \cite{BCF18}, and \citet{duan2022quasi}, in the case of structural breaks; and \cite{Massacci_2023_JFEcon} for threshold factor models.
+We use this property to estimate the latent factors by means of Principal Component Analysis (PCA) as applied to the linear representation.
 We then input these estimated factors into our algorithm, which allows us to recover the loadings and the transition probabilities.
-We then derive the asymptotic properties of the estimator for the loadings: we prove the asymptotic normality; we characterise the bias, which is induced both by the well known rotational indeterminacy problem, and by the incomplete information related to the underlying data generated process.
-We also study the asymptotic properties of the factors which are estimated by projecting the data onto the estimated loadings.
+We then derive the asymptotic properties of the estimator for the loadings: we prove the asymptotic normality; we characterise the bias, which is induced both by the well known identification problem, and by the incomplete information related to the underlying data generated process.
+We also study the asymptotic properties of the estimated factors, which are obtained by projecting the data onto the estimated loadings.
 We corroborate our theoretical results through a comprehensive set of Monte Carlo experiments, which confirm the good finite sample properties of the estimation procedure we propose.